andlovx/node-pfnc/README.md

 # Program path using network connection (PFNC)

-Find application connected against a given UDP/TCP port.
+Find which application is connected against a given UDP/TCP port.
 The port can refer to either local or remote side of the network connection.

+In some security related situations a requirement can be to restrict socket connections based on connected peer program.
+This library can be used to ensure only trusted programs can establish a network connection.

 This [Node.JS](https://nodejs.org) extension uses native platform API and commands to query the system for relevant information.
-Windows, MacOS and Linux are the currently supported operating systems.
+Supported operating systems are Windows, MacOS and Linux.

 ## Install